Primacy vs Recency of Training

 That’s Primacy of Training.

 I don’t do that any more.
-I’ve been driving automatics primarily (mostly G-rides) for decades now.
+I’ve been driving automatics (mostly G-rides) almost exclusively for decades now.
 Since then, my Recency of driving automatics has overtaken my Primacy of subconscious habits for driving a stick-shift.
 Indeed, I’ve driven automatics so often, methods for driving automatics have become my (newer) Primacy of Training, the habits I revert to under stress–even on those rare occasions when I’m driving a stick.

-Different Weapons Systems
+Example 2: Different Weapons Systems

 As with different makes and models of cars, the levers and controls and even the way different pistols operate can vary.
 Sometimes enough to require a different manual of arms.